I used to really struggle with saying no. I didn’t know how to say no.

 When you fly by the seat of your emotional pants, everyone will start to notice that their shoes could use a little cleaning.
 You then become “useful.”
 And as fun as it is to have a bunch of people around, you don’t realize until it’s too late that the exploitative joke is on you.
 You’ve been the communal doormat all along.

-You then feel so badly about yourself that you start to equate being needed (used), with being wanted.
+You then, feel so badly about yourself that you start to equate being needed (used), with being wanted and appreciated.

 And just like a literal doormat, because you’ve been an emotional doormat for so long, the insecurity you feel over the accumulated filth, dirt, and psychological stench of others starts to cripple you.